-Recently, Casa Rocca Piccola exercises as a museum, having a massive historical collection of aristocrats of Malta, and the stunning architecture attracts millions of tourists around the globe.
-It is accessible to everyone to visit.
+Recently, Casa Rocca Piccola has been exercised as a museum, having a massive historical collection of aristocrats of Malta, and the stunning architecture attracts millions of tourists from around the globe.
+It is accessible to everyone visiting.

 Another feature of this home cum museum is the collection of costumes belonging to the 18th and 19th centuries, and the antique silver pieces are the right possession for history buffs.
 There you will see the documentaries and photographs of families who would have contributed to unusually building the mansion.

 6. Fort St. Elmo

 Malta is a historical place where various warriors and vessels would have used it.
 Among the others, the Knights of St. John also fought against the Ottoman Empire from Malta.

 Fort.
 St Elmo was uniquely designed in a star-like structure, which aimed to protect Valleta’s ports.
 In 1565, it encountered bloodshed that happened in Malta when about 1500 knights were killed.

 It will cater to the need to know the history of warriors and their struggles back in their times.